eddyerburgh/notes/conventions.md

 ## Code

-1. Write functions and methods with parentheses:
+1. Use parentheses for functions and methods:

    > Blink is initialized with `BlinkInitializer::Initialize()`.